In winter, the Japanese gardens offer a serene stroll with colorful bridges, bronze wildlife statues and water features.

 Many colorful life-size puppets decorate archways in the Italian winter garden.
 Alison Gardner

 Whether it’s a rainy day that calls for a little indoor diversion or just a case of traveler’s sore feet, IMAX Victoria Theatre is the perfect prescription for all ages.
 Presenting a variety of award-winning educational documentaries or a current first-run movie, the theatre’s six-storey-high screen and wrap-around sound system will leave you dazzled!
-Located on Victoria’s Inner Harbour next to the acclaimed Royal BC Museum. www.imaxvictoria.com
+Located downtown on Victoria’s Inner Harbour next to the acclaimed Royal BC Museum. www.imaxvictoria.com

 Alison Gardner is a travel journalist, magazine editor, guidebook author, and consultant.
 She specializes in researching vacations throughout the world, suitable for people over 50 and for women travelers of all ages.
 She is also the publisher and editor of Travel with a Challenge Web magazine, www.travelwithachallenge.com.